 What are children’s bank accounts?

 Bank accounts for children or teenagers are similar to adult bank accounts, but usually come with certain restrictions.
-For example, a child bank account won’t have an overdraft and may have additional security features, controlled by the parent or guardian.
+For example, a child bank account won’t have an overdraft and may have additional security features, controlled by the adult.

 Starling Kite is similar to a child bank account - it’s a Space in the adult’s bank account with a debit card attached.
 The adult can top up the debit card from their Starling app and any money added will be protected through the Financial Services Compensation Scheme (FSCS) up to £85,000.
 Kite costs £2 per month per debit card issued.
 There are no fees for withdrawing cash or topping up the card and the Space includes more features than a child bank account usually would.